rsyncOSX/mydocsy/content/en/docs/_index.md

 ### New Tasks, Verification, and Synchronization

 After adding a task, you can execute a `--dry-run` by double-clicking on the task in the main view.
-The second double-click will execute the task in real time.
+The *second double-click* will execute, a synchronization, the task in real time.

 {{< alert color="warning" >}}